List of churches in Hamar: Sør-Gudbrandsdal prosti

 The deanery was established in 1871 when the old Gudbrandsdalen prosti was divided into Nordre Gudbrandsdalen prosti and Søndre Gudbrandsdalen prosti.
-In 1922, the spelling of the name was changed from Søndre Gudbrandsdalen prosti to Sør-Gudbrandsdalen prosti (both mean "southern Gudbrandsdalen").
+A royal resolution on 19 May 1922 changed the deanery name from "Søndre Gudbrandsdal prosti" to "Sør-Gudbrandsdal prosti", both meaning "southern Gudbrandsdalen".
 Also in 1922, Ringebu municipality was transferred out of this deanery to the new Midtre Gudbrandsdal prosti ("middle Gudbrandsdal").
 In 1972, the Midtre Gudbrandsdal prosti was dissolved and the municipality of Ringebu was transferred into this deanery.